skurmedel/latticenoise/readme.md

 ### Sampling the lattice

-The way perlin noise and similar method works is simply by pulling values from this lattice using floating point coordinates, taking care to interpolate them appropriately.
+The way value noise works is simply by pulling values from this lattice using floating point coordinates, taking care to interpolate them appropriately.
 This creates smooth noise even though the lattice is inherently discrete.

 You can access the individual values directly, but that is seldom what you want.
 You want the interpolated value and methods are provided for that purpose.